-Or, say another company sued your business on the grounds that one of your advertisements looks too similar to theirs.
+Or, say another company sued your business because one of your advertisements looks too similar to theirs.
 General liability insurance would help cover the legal costs of settling the claim.
 You would also have protection from claims of libel and slander against your business.
-This comes into play when another company claims that you publicly tarnished their reputation.
+This comes into play when another company claims that you publicly tarnished its reputation.
 It’s not hard to imagine a wrongfully-worded advertisement or media interview triggering this scenario.

 What is Commercial Property Insurance?

-Like general liability insurance, the natural risks associated with certain industries require the need for commercial property insurance.
+Like general liability insurance, the inherent risks associated with specific industries require the need for commercial property insurance.
 Many would argue that all brick-and-mortar businesses should purchase this coverage, which protects your business’s inventory, equipment, and physical property from loss or damage.

-Applicable incidents include theft, fires, vandalism, explosions, and certain weather-related incidents.
+Applicable incidents include theft, fires, vandalism, explosions, and specific weather-related incidents.
 The typical package excludes severe natural disasters like earthquakes, floods or tornadoes, but would likely cover flooding damage from plumbing issues.
-You can pay extra to add coverage for specific disasters.
+You can pay extra to add coverage for specific hazards.
 However, the typical package for your area should include the most common weather-related incidents.

 What is Professional Liability Insurance?

 Also known as errors and omissions insurance or malpractice insurance, professional liability insurance covers financial losses due to your business’s negligence or malpractice.
-Common policy holders include doctors, lawyers, real estate agents, accountants, and IT (Information Technology) professionals.
+Typical policyholders include doctors, lawyers, real estate agents, accountants, and IT (Information Technology) professionals.

 Some states even require doctors and lawyers to have professional liability insurance.
-But anyone who provides professional advice or services should consider this coverage.
+But anyone who provides expert advice or services should consider this coverage.
 We all make mistakes, right?